Xray Test Case Designer is a revolutionary test design optimization tool that will increase the effectiveness of your testing.

-Not all combinations of parameter/values are created.
-Test Case Designer uses coverage optimization algorithms (pairwise, n-wise) to achieve a high level of coverage with in few tests.
-This can be adjusted to achieve a greater coverage if needed.
-More info on Scenarios here.
+Not all combinations of parameters/values are created.
+Test Case Designer uses coverage optimization algorithms (pairwise, n-wise) to achieve a high level of coverage within few tests.
+This can be adjusted to achieve greater coverage if needed.
+More info on Scenarios is here.

 While Scenarios focus on data that will be used for our tests, Scripts provide the actual context so that testers know how/where to apply it.

-Scripts have the detailed steps with actions and expectations for our test scenarios.
+Scripts have detailed steps with actions and expectations for our test scenarios.

 Scripts can be either manual test scripts or automated test scripts.